fedir/fedir.github.com/_posts/2013-07-03-todo-rules.md

 ### Could I modify todo list after it was created ?

 TDDD aims the result, the list of todos could be optimized.

+### What is the difference with http://www.secretgeek.net/TODO_driv_dev.asp ?

+TDDD is not about code.
+It's about everything.
+It's a meta framework and paradigms which optimized for getting things done.